pawelblaszczyk5/saly-interview/README.md

 ## Running locally

-To run it locally, you firstly need to obtain a Riot API key and Redis server.
+To run it locally, you firstly need to obtain a TheMovieDB account.
 Then follow these steps:

 - Clone the repository
 - Make sure Node and NPM are installed